 There are few financial endeavors that are more important than creating an estate plan.
 Having a complete and secure estate plan in place when you pass away will leave your loved ones in a much easier spot.
 Without an adequate estate plan, you run the risk of forcing your family into an extended trip to the probate courts, where they’ll undoubtedly incur legal fees and may not receive the full inheritance you intended for them.

 DIY estate planning, with the help of estate planning software or websites, is an option for simpler estates.
 But you may be better off working with an advisor or an estate-planning attorney.
 If you go this route, do your due diligence, asking them about their practice, fees and background.
-One way to compare multiple financial advisor options is with SmartAsset’s advisor matching tool.
+One way to compare multiple financial advisor options is with SmartAsset’s free advisor matching tool.

 Estate Planning Tips